simple-acme/simple-acme/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 **Log**
 Please add any available log output.
-You may copy it from the console window, get it from the Windows Event Viewer, or the log files on disk, which can typically be found in a sub folder of `%programdata%\win-acme`.
+You may copy it from the console window, get it from the Windows Event Viewer, or the log files on disk, which can typically be found in a sub folder of `%programdata%\simple-acme`.

 **Platform:**
  - OS: [e.g. Windows 2016, English]
- - Version: [e.g. 2.1.0, 64-bit, pluggable]
+ - Version: [e.g. 2.3.0, 64-bit, pluggable]

 **Additional context**
 Add any other context about the problem here, for example possible network issues (firewalls, proxies, NAT) that might play a role.